Stoner TV

 Stoner TV is a subgenre of television programming that revolves around the use of marijuana.
-Typically, such TV show cannabis use in a comic and positive fashion.
-Cannabis use is one of the themes and is used on screen by the characters.
+Typically, such cannabis use in a TV show is used in a comic and positive fashion.
+Cannabis use is one of the main themes and is used on screen by the characters.
+"Rudy" is the host.
+He’s a very knowledgeable host and also is very interactive in the cannabis industry and always trying to find a way to give back to the community with free tickets to events and stash and dashes.